arobb/charlotte/README.md

   - field: source_ip (Raspberry Pi's IP address)
   - field: target_ip
-  - tag: value (ping time in whole milliseconds)
+  - tag: value (ping time in whole milliseconds) **Database**: temperature

-There are also three stand-alone daemons that poll much more quickly than the regular daemon.
-These are for the WAN 1 bridge (modem), Comcast's gateway for the 73.170.0.0/16 subnet, and Google's public DNS.
+**Measurements**
+- bramble00 (hard coded in bin/put_temperature.sh)
+  - field: host
+	- field: unit (hard coded to 'f' in bin/put_temperature.sh)

+There are three stand-alone daemons that poll independently. bin/stats_daemon.py performs most network collection, excluding the local network "all-ping" which is done in bin/stats_daemon_local_net_latency.py, and temperature readings which are recorded from localhost via bin/temp_daemon.py.

+**Dashboard**
-And open a browser to Grafana.
+Open a browser to Grafana.
 You'll need to configure your InfluxDB as a data source and build a dashboard.
 (I haven't automated that part yet.)
 http://raspberrypi.local:3000